Skip navigation

 Room: Great Plains Ballroom C

-Presenters: Margaret A. Keough, Jerrod Shouse, Jason Harris - Panelist, Margaret A. Keough - Panelist, Rob Ward - Panelist
+Presenters: Jerrod Shouse - Moderator, Jason Harris - Panelist, Margaret A. Keough - Panelist, Rob Ward - Panelist

 This session will present strategies to implement for understanding and instilling the value of arts advocacy.
 Presenters will explain how they advocate for the arts in their communities and organizations.
 Panelists include Margaret Keough of Mid-America Arts Alliance, Rob Ward of Oklahoma Arts Institute, and Jason Harris of Oklahoma Museums Association.
 Jerrod Shouse of Oklahomans for the Arts will moderate.